andrestc/go-workshop-101/README.md

 # go-workshop-101
-This is a introduction to Go workshop
+This is a introduction to Go workshop.
+Work in progress.

 # Running locally